 We support education from 15 years upwards.
 Find out what biochemistry is, what qualifications and work experience you may need to pursue biochemistry as a career, read career profiles of biochemists and find out which universities offer biochemistry courses.
 We also have our Biochemistry: the career guide booklets specifically for 16-18 year olds.

-Tips on how to choose a career in biochemistry, where to find internships and post-graduate courses, advice on applying for jobs and you can also read our booklet Next Steps.
+Tips on how to choose a career in biochemistry, where to find internships and post-graduate courses, advice on applying for jobs and you can also read our booklets Next Steps and Biochemists in Industry.

 Here you can find teaching resources, information on school membership to the Society, our Biochemistry: the career guide booklets and information about having a scientist speak to students in your school.